haroonwaqar/CISC-RISC-Architecture-Simulator/readme.md

 * `ui_utils.py` — The "Graphics Engine" (Charts & CSS)
 * `app.py` — The "Dashboard" (Main Streamlit UI)

+### How to run

+Use requirements.txt to install these:
+- Streamlit
+- Plotly
+- Pandas

 ---

 ## 3. Detailed File Breakdown & Working Mechanics